dantetam/boardgame/README.md

 ```
 To use Processing in Eclipse, start by creating a new Java project.
 Then, select File > Import and then choose General > File System to locate the core.jar file.
 It can be found in PATH_TO_PROCESSING/core/library/ for Windows or /Applications/Processing 3.app/Contents/Java/core/library/ for Mac.
 Once this is completed, right-click on core.jar and add it to the build path.
 ```

+## Improvements

+Remove hardcoded cards, use a text file